 The MBDS is located in the northeast corner of Stellwagen Basin, a large depression in Massachusetts Bay ranging from 80 - 100 meters in depth.
 The Basin is separated from the Gulf of Maine by Stellwagen Bank, which is an underwater shelf made up of primarily glacially deposited sand and gravel rising approximately 40 meters above the Basin.
-The seafloor within the boundaries of the MBDS and proposed expansion areas are primarily flat and featureless, with the exception of a broad depression in the northwest of the current MBDS and two knolls made up of glacial sediments in the expansion area.
-See Figure 3.2 for a bathymetric map of Massachusetts Bay (Butman, et al., 2004) and Figures 3.3 and 3.4 for bathymetric contours at 5 meters for Alternatives G-1 and G-2.
+The seafloor within the boundaries of the MBDS and proposed expansion areas is primarily flat and featureless, with the exception of a broad depression in the northwest of the current MBDS and three knolls made up of glacial sediments in the expansion area.
+See Figure 3.2 for a bathymetric map of Massachusetts Bay (Butman, et al., 2004) and Figures 3.3 and 3.4 for bathymetric contours at five meters for Alternatives G-1 and G-2.

-The bathymetry of the project area has been confirmed by a multibeam survey conducted by the USACE DAMOS program in 2008.
-(USACE, 2015) A baseline survey of the project area was completed by the USACE using available bathymetric data.
-This survey included the collection of new multibeam bathymetric data over the Potential Restoration Area.
-(Sturdivant & Carey, 2017)
+The bathymetry of the project area has been confirmed by a multibeam survey conducted by the USACE DAMOS program in 2008 (USACE, 2015).
+A baseline survey of the project area was completed by the USACE using available bathymetric data.
+This survey included the collection of new multibeam bathymetric data over the Potential Restoration Area (Sturdivant & Carey, 2017).

-SHADED RELIEF, SEA FLOOR TOPOGRAPHY, AND BACKSCATTER INTENSITY OF MASSACHUSETTS BAY AND THE STELLWAGEN BANK REGION OFFSHORE OF BOSTON, MASSACHUSETTS By Bradford Butman, Page C. Valentine, William W. Danforth, Laura Hayes, Laurie A. Serrett, and Tammie J. Middleton
+By Bradford Butman, Page C. Valentine, William W. Danforth, Laura Hayes, Laurie A. Serrett, and Tammie J. Middleton 2004